The Shipping Law Review: Singapore

 ii Contracts of carriage

-Singapore is a state party to the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules), which was enacted into domestic legislation by the Singapore Carriage of Goods by Sea Act (1998 edition), without variation.
+Singapore is a state party to the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules), which was introduced into domestic legislation by the Singapore Carriage of Goods by Sea Act (1998 edition), without variation.

 Importantly, in terms of legislation, Singapore has enacted by statute its Bills of Lading Act, which is in pari materia with the UK COGSA 1992.
 Under the Singapore Bills of Lading Act, title to sue and transfer of liabilities can be effected by mere endorsement of a negotiable bill of lading, without the requirement under the old English Bills of Lading Act 1855, which linked transfer of title to sue to transfer of property in the cargo.